 The platypus, or Djamalang in Dharawal language, is a unique Australian fauna species.
-Along with echidnas, platypuses are known as monotremes - mammals that lay eggs.
-Platypuses occur in freshwater systems along Australia's eastern coast, where there are slow moving pools and fast moving riffle areas with coarse bottom substrates such as cobbles and gravel.
+Along with echidnas, platypuses are known as monotremes – mammals that lay eggs.
+Platypuses occur in freshwater systems along Australia's eastern coast, where there are slow moving pools and fast-moving riffle areas with coarse bottom materials such as cobbles and gravel.
 Platypuses make use of crevices and stream debris for shelter or burrow into earth banks under roots of native vegetation.

 Platypuses are active all year round, but mostly during twilight and in the night.
 During the day, individuals shelter in a short burrow in a bank.
 The platypus feeds mainly during the night, foraging up to 12 hours per day, on a wide variety of aquatic invertebrates such as shrimp, worms, yabbies, pea-shell mussels and immature and adult aquatic insects (such as dragonflies, caddisflies, beetles and water bugs).